| Interface as the Key Category of Computer

 arrangement of a movie theater; its metaphor is a window opening

+up into a virtual 3D space.
 Today, as media is being "liberated" from its traditional

 physical storage media - paper, film, stone, glass, magnetic tape